 Inerting of stations may be performed by the method of successive pressurizations and depressurizations (pressure pumping) since the stations invariably have undrained cavities (dead legs, hands).
-A minimum of three cycles of pressurization and depressurization must be performed.
+A minimum of three cycles of pressurization and depressurization shall be performed.
 Verifying that the inerting is complete by local analysis is suggested.
-Inerting may also be done including piping and stations by simply flowing nitrogen through the system, see 8.10.4.
+Inerting may also be done including piping and stations by simply flowing nitrogen through the system, see Section 8.10.3.